jsevedge/personal-site/content/articles/introduction-to-jupyter-notebooks.md

 "Jan 03, 2000","1,455.20","1,469.20","1,478.00","1,438.40","-","-0.95%"
 ```

- Now of course I could import this data set into Excel, Tableau, etc. to perform data visualization but the point of this exercise was to evaluate Jupyter notebooks which allow for not only data visualization but also data preparation ([pandas](https://pandas.pydata.org)), machine learning ([scikit-learn](https://scikit-learn.org/stable/)), etc.  Not only does it have greater flexibility in functionality but it is a great format for doing computational storytelling given the free form ability to add rows of markdown mixed in with the computational rows.
+ Now of course I could import this data set into Excel, Tableau, etc. to perform data visualization but the point of this exercise was to evaluate Jupyter notebooks which allow for not only data visualization but also data preparation ([pandas](https://pandas.pydata.org)), machine learning ([scikit-learn](https://scikit-learn.org/stable/)), etc.  In general it has greater flexibility in functionality as the design allows for computational storytelling given the free form ability to add rows of markdown mixed in with the computational rows.

  ### Creating the notebook